-Fig. 4: Fingerprint patch pairs (128×128 pixels) consisting of high quality patches (top row) and their corresponding degraded patches (bottom row) for training the autoencoder.
+Fig. 4: Fingerprint patch pairs $(128 \times 128 \text{ pixels})$ consisting of high quality patches (top row) and their corresponding degraded patches (bottom row) for training the autoencoder.

-Since there is no publicly available dataset consisting of pairs of low quality and high quality fingerprint image for training the autoencoder, we degrade 2,000 high quality rolled fingerprint images (NFIQ 2.0^7 value > 70) to create image pairs for training.
+Since there is no publicly available dataset consisting of pairs of low quality and high quality fingerprint images for training the autoencoder, we degrade 2,000 high quality rolled fingerprint images (NFIQ 2.0^8 value > 70) to create image pairs for training.
 The degradation process involves randomly dividing fingerprint images into overlapping patches of size 128×128 pixels, followed by additive gaussian noise and Gaussian filtering with a parameter σ ($\sigma \in (5, 15)$).
 Fig. 4 shows some examples of high quality fingerprint patches and their corresponding degraded versions.
 In addition, data augmentation methods (random rotation, random brightness and change in contrast) were used to improve the robustness of the trained autoencoder.

-7. NFIQ 2.0 [28] ranges from 0 to 100, with 0 indicating the lowest quality and 100 indicating the highest quality fingerprint.
+8NFIQ 2.0 [32] ranges from 0 to 100, with 0 indicating the lowest quality and 100 indicating the highest quality fingerprint.